-They typically weigh anywhere from 8-25 pounds with the biggest Maine Coon weighing 30 pounds.
-That is quite the substantial cat!
+They typically weigh anywhere from 8-22 pounds (TICA Breed Standard) with the biggest Maine Coon weighing 30 pounds.
+That is quite a substantial cat!

 Some Maine Coons have extra toes on their feet (called polydactyly Maine Coons).
 This makes their feet even bigger.

 If you are trying to tell if your cat’s a Maine Coon, their size is one of the biggest indicators.